Dear Satan: Production

 Dear Satan was produced under Mavx Productions with RC Delos Reyes as the film's director.
 The film was made under the workshop script of Mowelfund.
 The story concept was by Paolo Contis.

-Controversy

 The film nevertheless received controversy over its initial title Dear Satan, with Mavx announcing it would change the film's name in August 2024 "to better align with its intended message and to respect the sensitivities of the audience".
 The production team explained that Dear Satan revolves around the concept of good versus evil, where an innocent child who "overcomes temptations through strong faith".
 By this time the film was already finished and "fully edited".

-Planned release
+Release

 The film was scheduled to be released theatrically in the Philippines on September 18, 2024.
 However the Movie and Television Review and Classification Board (MTRCB) gave Dear Satan an X rating barring it from public exhibition in cinemas.
 Mavx Productions no longer appealed to the MTRCB.
-There are plans to have the film released straight-to-home media via Netflix but no release date yet has been announced.
+There are plans to have the film released straight-to-home media via Netflix.

+The film was eventually released under a pay-per-view basis in the Filicoola platform in December 25, 2025.